JoinColony/colonyNetwork/docs/_bug_rules.md

 ### Submission Guidelines

 All bugs reported must be done through the creation of an issue in the colonyNetwork github repo, or _if the submitter wishes to disclose privately, or to remain anonymous_ by an email sent to security@colony.io.
+Private submissions are still eligible for a bounty.

 Unless there is a specific reason for a private disclosure, bugs should be submitted as issues on the colonyNetwork GitHub repository, and tagged with the 'bug' label.

-It is requested that all submissions follow the format defined in the issue template -- clarity of description and thoroughness of documentation will be a consideration for reward amount, in addition to impact and likelihood.
+It is requested that all submissions follow the format defined in the [issue template](https://github.com/JoinColony/colonyNetwork/blob/develop/docs/ISSUE_TEMPLATE.md) -- clarity of description and thoroughness of documentation will be a consideration for reward amount, in addition to impact and likelihood.

 In the case of private bug disclosure, all relevant materials should be sent in email to `security@colony.io` -- and should follow the same template as a public issue.

 Once submitted, the issue will be responded to, verified, accepted, and rewarded according to the timelines defined on our [service level agreement](link).

 ### Bug Severity and Bounties
-In the same manner as the [Ethereum Bug Bounty Program](https://bounty.ethereum.org/), submissions will be evaluated by the Colony team according to the OWASP risk rating  methodology, which grades based on both _Impact_ and _Likelihood_.
+In the same manner as the [Ethereum Bug Bounty Program](https://bounty.ethereum.org/), submissions will be evaluated by the Colony team according to the [OWASP risk rating methodology](https://www.owasp.org/index.php/OWASP_Risk_Rating_Methodology), which grades based on both _Impact_ and _Likelihood_.

 It is at the *sole discretion of Colony* to decide whether or not a bug report qualifies for a bounty, and to determine the severity of the issue